Emily adds Colour to Deutscher+Hackett Sale

 Indigenous Australian art market suffering substantial decline

 Katie Hamann reported this story on Friday, 9 August 2013, 18:46:00 on Radio ABC News, PM.
-Click to listen to the interview.
 PETER LLOYD: For the better part of a decade, Indigenous Australian art was at the top of many collectors ‘must have’ list.
-After hitting a high of $26 million in 2007, turnover has […]
+After hitting a high of $26 million in 2007, turnover has plummeted to around $8 million annually. […]

 Brush with riches short-lived as prices tumble